DurandSacha/Arp-MVC-PHP/README.md

-# Welcome to the PHP MVC framework
+# Arp MVC PHP framework

-This is a simple MVC framework for building web Srclications in PHP.
-It's free and [open-source](LICENSE).
+Lightweight and simple framework for PHP developers [open-source](LICENSE).

-It was created for the [Write PHP like a pro: build an MVC framework from scratch](https://davehollingworth.net/phpmvcg) course.
-The course explains how the framework is put together, building it step-by-step, from scratch.
-If you've taken the course, then you'll already know how to use it.
-If not, please follow the instructions below.

-## Starting an Srclication using this framework

-1. First, download the framework, either directly or by cloning the repo.
+Arp exists to provide a lightweight architecture and framework, useful for small applications where large frameworks are not needed.
+Quickly start your application with Arp

+## Start

-1. Run **composer update** to install the project dependencies.
+1. Clone the project
-1. Configure your web server to have the **public** folder as the web root.
+2. run **composer install** .
-1. Open [Src/Config.php](Src/Config.php) and enter your database configuration data.
+3. Open [Src/Config.php](Src/Config.php) and enter your database configuration data.
-1. Create routes, add controllers, views and models.
+4. Create routes, add controllers, views and models.

-See below for more details.

 ## Configuration